Neurotransmitter

 A neurotransmitter is a signaling molecule secreted by a neuron to affect another cell across a synapse.
 The cell receiving the signal, or target cell, may be another neuron, but could also be a gland or muscle cell.

 Neurotransmitters are released from synaptic vesicles into the synaptic cleft where they are able to interact with neurotransmitter receptors on the target cell.
-The neurotransmitter's effect on the target cell is determined by the receptor it binds.
+Some neurotransmitters are also stored in large dense core vesicles.
+The neurotransmitter's effect on the target cell is determined by the receptor it binds to.
 Many neurotransmitters are synthesized from simple and plentiful precursors such as amino acids, which are readily available and often require a small number of biosynthetic steps for conversion.

 Neurotransmitters are essential to the function of complex neural systems.
 The exact number of unique neurotransmitters in humans is unknown, but more than 100 have been identified.
-Common neurotransmitters include glutamate, GABA, acetylcholine, glycine and norepinephrine.
+Common neurotransmitters include glutamate, GABA, acetylcholine, glycine, dopamine and norepinephrine.

 Mechanism and cycle

 Synthesis

 Neurotransmitters are generally synthesized in neurons and are made up of, or derived from, precursor molecules that are found abundantly in the cell.
 Classes of neurotransmitters include amino acids, monoamines, and peptides.
 Monoamines are synthesized by altering a single amino acid.
 For example, the precursor of serotonin is the amino acid tryptophan.
-Peptide transmitters, or neuropeptides, are protein transmitters that often are released together with other transmitters to have a modulatory effect.
+Peptide neurotransmitters, or neuropeptides, are protein transmitters which are larger than the classical small-molecule neurotransmitters and are often released together to elicit a modulatory effect.
 Purine neurotransmitters, like ATP, are derived from nucleic acids.
-Other neurotransmitters are made up of metabolic products like nitric oxide and carbon monoxide.
+Metabolic products such as nitric oxide and carbon monoxide have also been reported to act like neurotransmitters.